gnosia93/eliminate-db-hotblock/readme.md

 In the left side senario, we only use aurora rds whenever new order happens.
 On the contrast, in the right side senario, we use both Amazon Elasticache and aurora rds.
-When new order is received, new order is inserted into aurora database table, and update cache object value coresponding key (here, key is composed with new order's product number.)
+When new order is received, new order is inserted into aurora database table, and update cache object value of coresponding key (here, key is composed with new order's product number.)

-There is two API endpoint url, /add is just only with rds, /event-add is working with both elasticach and rds for order processing.
+There is two API endpoint url, /add is just only working with rds, /event-add is working with both Elasticach and RDS for order processing.

 * /your-api-endpoint/order/add
 * /your-api-endpoint/order/event-add